TABLE OF CONTENTS

 Are you ready to start working in a medical cannabis dispensary in Connecticut?
 Do you want a rewarding and exciting career in a burgeoning industry?

-Enroll in CTU’s cannabis certification program today!
+Enroll in CTU’s cannabis courses online today!

 CTU offers the best and most comprehensive budtender training in the industry.
 Make your resume shine bright with certification from CTU.
 It's a highly coveted additional skill that is sure to get noticed by hiring managers.